Larry Kert: Success and struggles

+performing “Maria”, “Tonite” and “Something’s Coming” accompanied by Marvin Hamlisch.

 Death

 Kert's last stage appearance came in a touring company of La Cage aux Folles but he missed performances because of illness.
-Kert died, at 60, in his Manhattan home from complications of AIDS in 1991.
-Kert's longtime partner at the time of his death was Ron Pullen.
+Kert died, at 60, in his Manhattan home of AIDS in 1991.
+Kert's longtime partner at the time of his death was Ron Pullen, though this did not become publicly known until after he died.